3 min read

 These constraints highlight how infrastructure can become a critical bottleneck.
 Even when models and algorithms are optimized, limitations in data center performance can restrict scalability, increase operational costs, and impact user experience.
 This makes data center acceleration an essential component of successful AI deployment strategies.

-Organizations that invest in data center acceleration can achieve:
+Organizations that invest in properly set up and optimized data center environments for AI can expect:

 The Hidden Nature of the Bottleneck

 Infrastructure challenges are often overlooked because they operate behind the scenes.
-Organizations tend to focus on models and applications while underestimating the role of data centres.
+Organizations tend to focus on models and applications while underestimating the complexity of setting up and optimizing data center environments for AI workloads.

 However, limitations at the infrastructure level can significantly impact the success of AI initiatives.